LogtalkDotOrg/logtalk3/manuals/_sources/refman/methods/existence_error_2.rst.txt

    existence_error(Thing, Culprit)

 Throws an existence error.
 Used when the subject of an operation does not exist.
 This built-in method is declared private and thus cannot be used as a message to an object.
-Calling this predicate is equivalent to the following sequence of calls:
+Calling this predicate is equivalent to the following sequence of goals:

 ::